 - If bacteria are grown, but are below this agreed diagnostic clinical threshold then you may be told your sample is of “low growth” or “no growth” or “mixed growth”.
 If “mixed growth” is shown, a patient is likely to be told that this is caused by contamination from the vaginal or vulval area but in fact may be slow-growing microbes from the bladder.
 1 in 4 samples are rejected due to contamination.
 Chronic infections are now known to be caused by more than one bacterial pathogen and mixed growth should not be discounted as contamination.

-- White blood cells, a key marker of infection degrade in the urine after two hours.
+- The threshold for leukocytes in a urine culture (which was established even earlier than the SUC itself) is too high as it does not take into consideration leukocyte deterioration during storage.
+White blood cells, a key marker of infection degrade in the urine after two hours.
 If the sample is not stored properly at the GP surgery or sent to the laboratory within this timeframe, the sample may be rejected or a false negative reported.

 The bladder is not sterile

 Recent studies 34-38 show that the bladder has a viable microbial community in the same way that the gut has.
 But there is still a held belief that the bladder and urine are sterile and bacteria are introduced via the urethra causing infection.
 Recent research disproves the theory of the sterile bladder – it is now known that the bladder microbiome is home to over 400 different microbes including bacteria and viruses.

 Little GP awareness of testing problems

 Many GPs are unaware that dipstick and culture tests are inaccurate and on the basis of the results, deny medication to patients despite deny medication to patients despite them presenting with clear clinical signs and symptoms of a UTI.